vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 desired objects.
 Vide TT 41 also.
 Mangalacaṇdī—on Tuesday; worship of Candi who was first

-worshipped by Siva, then by Mars, by king Mangala and by beautiful women on Tuesday and then by all men desiring good fortune; Brahmavaivarta, Prakrti-khanda 44.
+worshipped by Śiva, then by Mars, by king Mangala and by beautiful women on Tuesday and then by all men desiring good fortune; Brahmavaivarta, Prakrti-khanda 44.
 1-41

 ( specially 32, 37-38).
 Mangalavratu--begin on kr.
 8th of Āśv., M., Cai., or Śr. and